Email > Set up custom SMTP sending

 - Monitor SNDS for reputation improvement

-- Consider requesting dedicated sending IP from Tallyfy for isolated reputation
+- Consider requesting a dedicated sending IP from Tallyfy for isolated reputation

-If you receive a Tallyfy email in your Junk folder, the email headers contain diagnostic information:
+If you receive a Tallyfy email in your Junk folder, the email headers contain useful diagnostic info:

 Key headers to review: